hodaa/todo-web/README.md

 - Router is created with `trailing_slash=False`, so URLs do not end with a slash.
 - Tests assume list responses may be paginated (`{ results: [...] }`) or plain lists.

-## Frontend Notes
-- Vite dev server is bound to `0.0.0.0` for Docker compatibility.
-- The frontend expects the API at `http://localhost:8000/api` (see `frontend/src/api.jsx`).
-- The footer shows the count of items left via `GET /tasks/not-completed-count`.

 ## Common Commands
 ### Docker